Alice impressed me with her great musicality, a fine sense of style and a high musical culture." Eckart Runge founding

 The Alfama Quartet appointed Alice as their new first violinist in September 2021.
 The quartet is active since 2005 and critically acclaimed in Belgium and abroad.
 Their new album “so Far so Close” that was released by the label Cypres in February 2023 is devoted to the music of Mendelssohn and Schumann but also includes a brand new quartet from the Belgian composer Patrick Leterme.
 Alice is also a founding member of Trio Aries that won the chamber music competition Supernova Classics in February 2020.
 The piano trio performed at the Klara Festival in Bozar and had the honor to play the 2021 Spring Concert of the Royal Palace of Brussels.
 Their debut album “Awakening”, recorded in deSingel (Antwerp), has been released in November 2021 and very well received by the national and international press.
 Alice’s recordings have been broadcasted on RbbKultur, France Musique, Klara and Musiq3 and she has made appearances on various Belgian television channels.

 Composer Frederik Neyrinck dedicated his piece "Echo de Cleves" for solo violin to Alice, which she premiered in the Henry Leboeuf hall in Bozar (Brussels) in June 2020.
-As a soloist, Alice performed a few times with the orchestra of the Brussels Conservatory (KCB), Sinfonietta and l'Orchestre de Chambre de la Néthen.
+This led to a second collaboration for Frederik’s opera “Kruistocht” in which Alice played a solo part on the stage of “Opera Ballet Vlaanderen”.
+As a soloist, Alice performed with the orchestra of the Brussels Conservatory (KCB), Sinfonietta and l'Orchestre de Chambre de la Néthen.
 She is laureate of different competitions like Belfius Classics where she received a first prize both in the violin category as in the chamber music category.
 She was finalist of the Young Belgian Talent competition, edition 2015.